david-maguire/cspb-octree/README.md

 ../bin/octree
 ```
 ## Usage
-When prompted at the menu, enter a number corresponding tothe action you'd like to take.
+When prompted at the menu, enter a number corresponding to the action you'd like to take.
 For example, here the user has typed in "1" to indicate they wish to check for
 a point in the tree.
 When prompted, they have typed "1 4 5," and the program has
 returned text indicating that it was not found.